Antarctic ‘end glacier’, unexpected shape discovery at the bottom of the ice shelf Fast melting pace – CNN.co.jp

 The research team used a hot water drill to drill a hole nearly 600 meters deep into the ice.
 Over the course of five days, various instruments were lowered into the holes to obtain glacier measurement data.

 One such instrument, a torpedo-like robot called “Ice Fin,” has gained access to areas that were previously largely unexplorable.
-A remote-controlled ice fin was responsible for capturing images and recording information about water temperature, salinity and ocean currents.
+A remote-controlled ice fin was responsible for capturing images and recording information regarding water temperature, salinity and ocean currents.

 Exploratory drilling station on Thwaites Glacier/Peter Davis/British Antarctic Survey/ITGC